What is 0.4968 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 4968 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 4968 are: 1 2 3 4 6 8 9 12 18 23 24 27 36 46 54 69 72 92 108 138 184 207 216 276 414 552 621 828 1242 1656 2484 4968